rick-dekroon/MPC-MHE-multi-port-converters/README.md

 This thesis extends the work of [2, 3] by investigating the control and estimation strategies for multi-port converter architectures.
 The research will be guided by the following research questions:

-- What different kinds of control and estimation strategies exist for multi-port converter architectures?
-Which control and estimation strategy is most suitable for automation?
+- What different kinds of control and estimation strategies exist, and which control and estimation strategy is most suitable for automation?
 - How can this control and estimation strategy be deployed on multi-port converter architectures?
   - How can a model of the system dynamics be derived?
   - What are the key design steps involved in this control and estimation strategy?
-  - What challenges arise during the implementation of this control and estimation strategy?
+  - What approaches can be used to ensure the stability of this control and estimation strategy?
   - How robust is this control and estimation strategy to system uncertainties?
   - How does this control and estimation strategy perform in simulation studies?
 - How can this control and estimation strategy be automated for multi-port converter architectures?
   - How can a model of the system dynamics be automatically derived?
-  - What are the difficulties in automating this control and estimation strategy?
+  - What methods can be used to automate the tuning of this control and estimation strategy?

 ## Structure